Skip to content

 Planet limits STAC/Data AOI intersections to 1,500 vertices, so the planner automatically simplifies uploaded AOIs (while preserving topology) until they fit under that threshold and logs how many vertices were removed.
 Scenes that lack clear/cloud metadata are ignored during scoring so plans only rely on scenes with reliable quality fields.

-If you already saved a plan JSON/GeoJSON, submit the matching orders later without recomputing coverage:
+If you already saved a plan JSON/GeoJSON, submit matching orders later without recomputing coverage:

 1